CRISES IN THE CAPITALIST SYSTEM

 However, demand remained low due to mass poverty and destruction, causing underconsumption.

-Infrastructures such as roads, railways, and industries were also destroyed, causing low supply and inadequate movement of goods and services.
+Infrastructures including roads, railways and industries were also destroyed, causing low supply and inadequate movement of goods and services.

 2. U.S. Protective Tariffs.